techidaily/site-fake-location/source/_posts/in-2024-can-life360-track-you-when-your-oneplus-nord-n30-5g-is-off-drfone-by-drfone-virtual-android.md

 Premium users will still have access to the last 30 days' worth of location data, so the other person will be able to see where you were last seen.

-## Part 3: 3 Ways to Stop Life360 from Tracking You

 <!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/9Jfq2Wx1Bcs?si=YQrYpTy0g4aV5QaO" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/6KXVWj6Ar1M?si=Cd_jktmoN3e9OzH3" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

+## Part 3: 3 Ways to Stop Life360 from Tracking You

 ### 1\.
 Low Data Consumption